elementor/elementor-developers-docs/src/finder/advanced-example.md

 ## Folder Structure

 The addon will have two files.
-One file for the finder category and the other main file to register the class.
+One file for the finder category and a main file to register the class.

 ```
 elementor-finder-wordpress-settings/